 Groundwater was the primary lifeline for Californians during the State’s recent drought.
 When surface water resources in rivers, canals, and reservoirs dwindled, groundwater filled the gap.
 However, unregulated groundwater pumping led to other concerns: seawater intrusion, shallow wells running dry, land subsidence, and depletion of connected and already stressed surface waters.
-The passage of comprehensive groundwater management policy, the Sustainable Groundwater Management Act (SGMA), was well overdue by 2014.
+The passage of comprehensive groundwater management policy was well overdue by 2014.
 Nonetheless, many Californians who depend on groundwater worry that SGMA will weaken their water security in the near-term.

-A trading program is only as good as its rules and its trustworthiness.
+A groundwater trading program is only as good as its rules and its trustworthiness.
 While there’s no one-size-fits-all approach, there are transferable lessons for new GSAs considering trading programs.
-Experience from California and elsewhere suggests to:
+Experience from California and elsewhere across the US West suggests to:

 - Work closely with stakeholders to define and track allocations

 - Develop consistent, transparent accounting mechanisms

 - Incorporate hydrologic relationships into the design of trading rules

 - Avoid conflicts of interest in the rules and platform management

 This report was funded with support from the Water Foundation.
 It was informed from dozens of interviews with experts in California water and agricultural policy.
 We are grateful for their time and insights.

 Want to learn more about how groundwater trading can be used as a tool under SGMA?
 Check out the full report.